lazysaltyfish/e-mansion-claw-analyzer/README_EN.md

     ```
 2. **Configure Gemini API Key**:  You need to set the environment variable `GEMINI_API_KEY` to your Gemini API key.
 3. **Run `caller.py`**:
+    * The URL list is now read from the `urls.txt` file.
+Ensure that the `urls.txt` file is in the same directory and contains the list of URLs to be processed, with each URL on a new line.
-    * Running `caller.py` directly will process the default URL list, scrape comments, check for missing IDs, and perform analysis.
+    * Running `caller.py` directly will read the URL list from the `urls.txt` file, scrape comments, check for missing IDs, and perform analysis.
       ```bash
       python caller.py
       ```